Moustikitos/gryd/docs/api.md

 ```

 `ctypes` structure for calibration point.
 It is used for coordinates
-interpolation on a referenced raster image.
-Two points minimum are
+interpolation on a raster image.
+Two points minimum are required.
-required.

 **Attributes**: